pilartomas/beeai-workshop/docs/Introduction_acp_beeai/lab-3/README.md

 logo: images/ibm-blue-background.png
 ---

-# Interact with your Agents in the BeeAI Platform
+# Interact with Your Agents in the BeeAI Platform

 In this lab, we'll run our TicketWorkflow that we created in Lab 2 in the BeeAI platform.
 The BeeAI platform creates a simple and elegant UI so that we can test, run, and share our agents easily.